 The idea is that everyone likes receiving something unique, especially when there is an appealing gift in the box aside from something promotional.
-This increases the likelihood that the recipient will not only open the package but respond to the package’s message.
+This increases the likelihood that the recipient will not only open the package, but also respond to the package’s message.

-Want more ideas for incorporating lumpy mail into your next mailing?
+Want more ideas for incorporating lumpy mail into your next mailing campaign?
 Let us brainstorm with you.
-Give us a call at 1-800-227-7377 or contact us through uspress.com and one of our print marketing specialists will help you every step of the way.
+Give us a call at 1-800-227-7377 or contact us through our main website: USpress.com – Direct Mail Marketing Campaigns and one of our print marketing specialists will help you every step of the way.

 You may also be interested in our article 5 ways to Personalize Marketing